JstnMrshll/vatSys.Plugins/Download Files/readme.md

 - Profile folder > C:\Users\\<USERNAME\>\Documents\vatSys Files\Profiles\Australia

 ## Regarding Labels.xml
-You will also need to either download the custom Labels.xml from above or add custom labels where you want the timer to appear in your existing Labels.xml.
+You will need to either download the custom Labels.xml from above or add custom labels where you want the timer to appear in your existing Labels.xml.
 The label tag needed is "TIME_SINCE_LIFTOFF".